shopware/shopware/adr/2021-10-21-app-scripting.md

 Given objects must be wrapped into custom objects for app scripting to provide easier access to certain functionality and limit the scripting scope.
 The twig environment will provide additional functions like `dal_search` globally to all events to fetch other data in a consequent way

+#### Which objects can be injected into the hooks and which have to be wrapped

+In general, it ok to inject `Struct` classes directly into the hooks, as long as those are rather "dumb" data containers (e.g. our DAL entity classes or the storefront page classes).
+A notable Exception to this rule are `Struct` classes that provide business logic, besides simple getters and setters (e.g. the Cart struct).
+Those `Structs` and all other `Services` that provide business logic or function that can lead to side effects (DB access, etc.) need to be wrapped into a facade.
+This will allow us to closely control the interface we want to provide inside the app scripts, to firstly improve developer experience by tailoring the API to the needs of app developers and secondly to ensure that we don't introduce any security issues with the app scripts.

 ### Scripting execution

 Each script has its twig environments to improve execution stability.
 In failure cases, we will throw our exception.